User: sbaron1 is Stan Baron, IEEE Life Fellow, of Portland, Maine. Questions and comments can be directed to: firstname.lastname@example.org.

 Stanley Baron retired at the end of 1998 as Managing Director, Technology for the National Broadcasting Company in New York, NY, where he was responsible for the investigation, evaluation and implementation of new technology.
 He was involved in the design and development of digital television systems over four decades, beginning in 1962.

 Mr. Baron was the inventor in 1966 of the Vidifont, the first digital graphics generator used in television production.
 In 1980, he described a digital sampling structure and equipment interface for television that was compatible with all existing 50 Hz and 60Hz television broadcast standards.
 His system was adopted in 1982 by the Society of Motion Picture and Television Engineers (SMPTE) as SMPTE 125 and the U.N.
-International Telecommunications Union (ITU) as ITU/R Recommendation 601 as the basis of the international standards for component-4:2:2 digital television and served, later, as the foundation for HDTV.
-He has been awarded patents in the areas of digital image processing and synthetic video generation (digital graphics).
+International Telecommunications Union (ITU) as ITU/R Recommendation 601 as the basis of the international standards for component digital television and served, later, as the foundation for HDTV.
+He has been awarded patents in the areas of digital image processing and synthetic video generation (computer generated graphics).
 His contributions to digital imaging technology for medical applications included development of image processors that allowed for fluoroscopic radiation dosage reduction and non-invasive angiography.

-Mr. Baron had served, on NBC’s behalf, as a consultant to other General Electric divisions and various government agencies including the White House Office on Science and Technology Policy (OSTP) on television matters.
+Mr. Baron had served, on NBC’s behalf, as a consultant to other General Electric divisions and various government agencies including the White House Office on Science and Technology Policy (OSTP) on television technology.
 From 1987 to 1997, he served the State Department as a member of the U.S. delegation to the ITU.
 During this period, Mr. Baron was accredited to the delegation as a “special government employee”, on occasion, serving as delegation spokesperson.
 In 1992, he was elected on a ballot of the member-nations as Chairman of ITU/R-TG11/3, the Task Group charged with responsibility for developing international agreements concerning digital terrestrial television broadcasting, where he served until completion of the task in 1996.
 He also served as Chairman, Advanced Television Systems Committee, Technology Committee, (ATSC-T3), from 1994 to 1998, charged by the FCC with responsibility for documenting the U.S. digital advanced television system service standard serving as co-editor of the final document.
 He retired from NBC when that task was completed.
 He served on the ATSC Board from 1988 through 1998.

 Prior to his joining NBC, he was employed by General Electric Co., Sylvania's Amherst Research Laboratory, CBS Laboratories, and Thomson-CSF Laboratories.

 He is the recipient of the David Sarnoff Gold Medal (1991), the National Association of Broadcasters Television Engineering Achievement Award (1993), and the SMPTE Progress Gold Medal (2003) for contributions to the development of digital television technology.
 He also received the New York Academy of Sciences Mayor's Award for Excellence in Science and Technology (1993) for contributions to the development of digital imaging technology in the fields of medical imaging and television.
-His contributions to international standards in digital communications have been recognized by the International Broadcasting Convention’s John Tucker Award, (Amsterdam, 1995), the Australian Broadcasting Authority (1996), and the Institute of Electrical and Electronic Engineers (IEEE) Charles Proteus Steinmetz Medal (2001).
+His contributions to international standards in digital communications have been recognized by the International Broadcasting Convention’s John Tucker Award, (1995), the Australian Broadcasting Authority (1996), and the Institute of Electrical and Electronic Engineers (IEEE) Charles Proteus Steinmetz Medal (2001).

 Various aspects of his contributions have been recognized with Technical Emmy Awards from The National Academy of Television Arts and Sciences (NATAS): in the NATAS 1982-1983 award cycle, the European Broadcasting Union (EBU), ITU, and SMPTE were recognized with EMMYs for the 4:2:2 digital television standard; in the 1989-1990 award cycle, Panasonic was recognized with an EMMY for its development of MARC Automatic/Robotic Record/Playback Video technology for Large Libraries that was based on Baron’s design for the NBC ARPS (Automated Record/Playback System); and in the 1991-1992 award cycle, CBS was recognized with an EMMY for the Vidifont.
 In the 2007-2008 award cycle, NATAS recognized the work of the ATSC with an EMMY statuette.